 Patrick Troughton as the Doctor is terrific.
 I found him funny and a joy to watch.
-I like those scenes in ‘Episode 2’ when the Doctor calls out to Jamie and Zoe and they call back to him at the same time.
-I also liked those scenes when he’s with the children and they give him puzzles and riddles to solve.
+I liked those scenes in ‘Episode 2’ where the Doctor calls out to Jamie and Zoe and they call back to him at the same time.
+I also liked those scenes where he’s with the children and they give him puzzles and riddles to solve.

 The Doctor shares scenes with Jamie and Zoe and I like the camaraderie shared between them.
 I liked how he works things out and quickly adjusts to this Land of Fiction he and his friends are in.
 I also liked the scenes where Patrick’s Doctor confronts the Master in the climax to this amazing story.